dotslash/dotslash/README.md

-* A little bit of everything
+* Knows a little bit of everything
 * enjoys golang, python
+  * IMO scala is gross
 * [Free advice] you should sqlite more often